gbmhunter/blog/content/pcb-design/component-packages/sc-70-component-package/_index.md

 type: "page"
 ---

-SC-70 is a synonym for the SOT-323-3 variant of the link:../sot-323-component-package[SOT-323 component package].
+SC-70 is a synonym for the SOT-323-3 variant of the [SOT-323 component package](../sot-323-component-package).